eliu/scrapy-patchwright/README.md

 ## Installation

-`scrapy-playfox` is available on PyPI and can be installed with `pip`:
+`scrapy-patchwright` is available on PyPI and can be installed with `pip`:

 ```shell
 pip install scrapy-patchwright